peteroupc/peteroupc.github.io/random.md

     (A) "Post-Spectre Threat Model Re-Think" in the Chromium source code repository (May 29, 2018).<br/>(B) Bernstein, D.J.
 "Entropy Attacks!", Feb.
 5, 2014.<br/>(C) Everspaugh, A., Zhai, Y., et al. "Not-So-Random Numbers in Virtualized Linux and the Whirlwind RNG", 2014.<br/>(D) Ristenpart, T., Yilek, S. "When Good Randomness Goes Bad: Virtual Machine Reset Vulnerabilities and Hedging Deployed Cryptography", 2010.<br/>For a detailed notion of a secure RNG, see Coretti, Dodis, et al., "Seedless Fruit is the Sweetest: Random Number Generation, Revisited", 2019.

-[^39]: This data can come from nondeterministic sources, and also include process identifiers, time stamps, environment variables, pseudorandom numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
+[^39]: This data can come from nondeterministic sources, and also include any combination of process identifiers, time stamps, environment variables, pseudorandom numbers, virtual machine guest identifiers, and other data specific to the session or to the instance of the RNG.
 See also NIST SP 800-90A and the previous note.

 [^40]: Bernstein, D.J.
 "Fast-key-erasure random number generators", Jun.
 23, 2017.